 2. Disable Your Firewall

-Disabling the firewalls may solve the problem as some app may interfere when the Chrome is trying to connect.
+Disabling the firewalls may solve the problem as some app may interfere when Chrome is trying to connect.
 This could be the solution for you too.
 Disable your firewall and check for the error.

 3. Try Connecting in Safe Mode

 Boot your computer into safe mode and try to load Chrome.
 This will help you determine if any third party software is causing the issue as the safe mode will only consist of inbuilt useful files.
 To do this reboot your computer and hold down the F8 key.
-Then select Safe mood with networking from the list of options.
+Then select Safe mode with networking from the list of options.

 Do comment below for any assistance or help if required.
 Cheers!

 If you've any thoughts on Fix ‘DNS Probe Finished No Internet’ Error Google Chrome, then feel free to drop in below comment box.
 Also, please subscribe to our DigitBin YouTube channel for videos tutorials.
 Cheers!

 I reached until method 5 and that method is what helped me!
 Thank you!

 Method 4.
 Tried everything else before, fourth was the only one effective!
 Thank you so much!
 Other stopped on flushdns which obviously was not enough.
 Thanks again!
 U saved so much nerves